Fur farming

 Fur farming is the practice of breeding or raising certain types of animals for their fur.

-Most of the world's farmed fur is produced by European farmers.
-In 2018, there were 5,000 fur farms in the EU, all located across 22 countries; these areas of production collectively accounted for 50% of the global production of farmed fur.
+Most of the world's farmed fur was produced by European farmers.
+In 2018, there were 5,000 fur farms in the EU, located across 22 countries; these areas of production collectively accounted for 50% of the global production of farmed fur.
+However, by 2023 only 11 countries in the EU still farmed animals for fur, and three of these countries had issued a legal ban on the activity effective within several years.

-The EU accounts for 63% of global mink production and 70% of fox production.
-Denmark was the leading mink-producing country, accounting for approximately 28% of world production.
-The top three fur producers are Denmark (formerly), Poland and China.
-Finland is the largest United States supplier of fox pelts.
+The EU accounted for 63% of global mink production and 70% of fox production.
+Globally, the top fur producers were China and Finland.
+Denmark was also leading, accounting for approximately 28% of world mink fur production, until its government culled all of the farmers' stocks without legal authority in 2020.

 The United States is a major exporter of fur skins.
 Major export markets include China, Russia, Canada, and the EU.
 Exports to Asia as a share of total exports grew from 22% in 1998 to 47% in 2002.
 As of 2012, Russia was reported to be the world's biggest sales market for fur.
 China has been the world's largest importer of fur pelts and the largest exporter of finished fur products.

-Fur farming is banned in Austria, Croatia, the United Kingdom, the Czech Republic, the Netherlands (effective March 2021), Norway (effective February 2025) and Italy (effective June 2022).
-In Switzerland, the regulations for fur farming are very strict, with the result that there are no fur farms.
-Some other countries have a ban on fur farming of certain types of animals.
+Fur farming has been banned in the United Kingdom (since 2000), Austria (since 2005), Slovenia (effective 2015), Croatia (effective 2017), Luxembourg (effective 2018), the Czech Republic (effective 2019), the Netherlands (effective 2021), Ireland (effective 2022), Italy (effective June 2022), Malta (effective 2022), Belgium (effective across the country 2023), Slovakia (effective 2025), Norway (effective February 2025), Estonia (effective 2025), Lithuania (effective 2027), Romania (effective 2027) and Latvia (effective 2028).
+In Switzerland and Germany, the regulations for fur farming are very strict, with the result that there are no fur farms.
+Denmark (2009), France (2020) and Hungary (2021) introduced a ban on fur farming of certain species, while Spain announced a plan in 2022 to close down all fur farms by 2030.
+Fur farming was not present as of 2023 in Portugal and Cyprus.
+The last fur farm in Japan was closed in 2016.